Skip to content

 MODESTY & HUMBLENESS

-Self-confidence is a great quality to possess, but when taken to the extreme, it can lead to the pitfalls of arrogance.
-In general, arrogant people are not respected by others because they have a manner of superiority with which treat everyone else.
+Self-confidence is indeed a quality to possess, but when taken to the extreme, it can lead to the pitfalls of arrogance.
+Typically, arrogant people lack respect from others because they act as if they are superior to everyone else.

 So, when modesty and humbleness are your qualities, you do not feel the need to show off and inflate your ego in this regard.
 You can accept the achievements of others and not take credit for yourself.

-It can be difficult to be modest and humble when you are surrounded by people who are constantly bragging and showing off their accomplishments.
+When the people around you are bragging and showing off their accomplishments, it can be hard to be modest and humble.
 But if you want to earn the respect and appreciation of others, own these two qualities and find the balance between them in your actions.

 trust